Rinchyenbat/HappyNewYear2026/QUICKSTART.md

 - [ ] Backend API listening on port 4000
 - [ ] Frontend dev server running on port 3000
 - [ ] Login button visible on http://localhost:3000
-- [ ] Can click "Login with Instagram" without errors
+- [ ] Can click "Login with Facebook" without errors
 - [ ] Automatically redirected to /inbox after login
 - [ ] Username "rinchyen" appears in navbar
 - [ ] Can navigate to "Write Letter" page